Genetalks/gtz/README.md

 - **64-bit Linux system (CentOS >= 6.1；Ubuntu >= 12.04， < 18.04)**
 - To achieve good performance, the computing server with **32-core 64GB** memory is recommended, or that has the same configuration with the **AWS C4.8xlarge** machine)

-## How to Install？<span id="install"></span>
+## Installation method <span id="install"></span>
-- **Way one**
-##### Install directly from the command line (recommended installation method)
+- **Mode 1: Install directly from the command line(recommended installation method)**

-If you only want to use it for the current user after installation, perform the
+##### Install for ALL USERS:

+`sudo curl -SL https://gtz.io/gtz_latest.run -o /tmp/gtz.run && sudo sh /tmp/gtz.run`

+Once installed, a GTZ executable and a license file are placed in /usr/local/GTZ directory, GTZ's softlink is created to /usr/bin

+##### Only install for CURRENT USER:

 `curl -SL https://gtz.io/gtz_latest.run -o /tmp/gtz.run && sh /tmp/gtz.run && source ~/.bashrc`

-If you want all users to be able to use it after installation, do
+Once installed, a GTZ executable and a license file are placed in the current user's ~/.config/GTZ directory, GTZ's alias is added to ~/.bashrc

+- **Mode 2: First download the software and then install it.**

+First download the software from [-GTX.Zip Professional-]( https://gtz.io/gtz_latest.run ).

+Commercially authorized users get from contact@gtz.io .

+##### Install for ALL USERS:

 `sudo curl -SL https://gtz.io/gtz_latest.run -o /tmp/gtz.run && sudo sh /tmp/gtz.run`

-- **Way two**
-##### Download the software first then install it

-First download the software from [-GTX.Zip Professional-]( https://gtz.io/gtz_latest.run ).

-If you only want to use it for the current user after installation, perform the
+Once installed, a GTZ executable and a license file are placed in /usr/local/GTZ directory, GTZ's softlink is created to /usr/bin

+##### Only install for CURRENT USER:

-`sh gtz_latest.run && source ~/.bashrc`
+`curl -SL https://gtz.io/gtz_latest.run -o /tmp/gtz.run && sh /tmp/gtz.run && source ~/.bashrc`

-If you want all users to be able to use it after installation, do

-`sudo sh gtz_latest.run`
+Once installed, a GTZ executable and a license file are placed in the current user's ~/.config/GTZ directory, GTZ's alias is added to ~/.bashrc

 - **Verify that the installation was successful**